moe-serifu-circle/moe-serifu-agent/docs/CONTRIBUTING.md

 PRs that are not associated with an issue and that do not have reasonable justification given in their description are likely to be rejected or sent back for changes.

+### Unit Tests and Comments

+All PRs that contain changes to code should be accompanied by unit tests that cover the change.
+If unit testing does not apply to the situation given in the PR, reasoning should be given in the PR description, or a project maintainer should be notified submitting the PR.

+All PRs must include properly commented code.
+The exact definition of what constitutes 'properly commented' is not well-defined, but at a minimum, there should be a module-level or class-level docstring explaining what the module and/or class does.

+PRs that do not follow the above guidelines are likely to be rejected or sent back for changes.

 ### Style

 Please be sure to follow coding style practices established in a project.
 PRs are likely